apache/spark/docs/mllib-naive-bayes.md

 [NaiveBayes](api/scala/index.html#org.apache.spark.mllib.classification.NaiveBayes$) implements
 multinomial naive Bayes.
-It takes an RDD of [LabeledPoint](api/scala/index.html#org.apache.spark.mllib.regression.LabeledPoint) and an optional smoothing parameter `lambda` as input, an optional model type parameter (default is Multinomial), and outputs a [NaiveBayesModel](api/scala/index.html#org.apache.spark.mllib.classification.NaiveBayesModel), which can be used for evaluation and prediction.
+It takes an RDD of [LabeledPoint](api/scala/index.html#org.apache.spark.mllib.regression.LabeledPoint) and an optional smoothing parameter `lambda` as input, an optional model type parameter (default is "multinomial"), and outputs a [NaiveBayesModel](api/scala/index.html#org.apache.spark.mllib.classification.NaiveBayesModel), which can be used for evaluation and prediction.